WaryWolf/tidbits/solitaire/README.md

 ## NOTES

-I use non-standard names for solitaire terms, since I started implementing this on a plane trip where I had no internet access, and the names have stuck.
+* I use non-standard names for solitaire terms, since I started implementing this on a plane trip where I had no internet access, and the names have stuck.
 There's a reference in `solitaire.py`.
+* I haven't implemented any kind of limits, like "vegas rules" as I think it was called in windows XP.